 Take these to Superdrug stores and find the Marie Curie Terracycle collection box.
 It is normally near the pharmacy area.
 Make sure all pills are removed from packs.
 If you have left over medicine, hand it to the pharmacist for disposal

 Dobbies garden centre, Rothley have a collection box for plant pots.
+These are collected by Elho who make recycled plant pots.
 If you belong to Freecycle or Freegle pots often go quickly when advertised.

 Soft Plastics - crisp packets, pet food pouches etc